joshuawins99/Reference-FPGA-System-Lite/README.md

 ```bash
 python3 generate_cpu_instance.py
 ```
+Optionally, under the CONFIG_PARAMETERS section is the C_Code_Folder variable.
+This variable is used when running the generate_cpu_instance.py script with the ``--build`` flag.
+This allows the python script to both build and place the output files in the correct directory.
+Multiple unique instances of this system can be used in a single project easily this way.
+This option will call the build_single_module.sh for each instance of config file automatically so the script itself doesn't have to be run if using it this way.

 An example instantiation of the module is as follows.
 The package name will be {folder name}_package, the top level instantiation will be {folder name}_top, and the interface will be {folder name}_bus_rv32:
 ```Verilog
 import cpu_test_package::*;